davidleston/davidleston.github.io/_posts/2008-04-05-parleyscom.md

 tags:
   - Podcast
 ---
 [Parleys.com](http://parleys.com "View talks from software conferences") publishes talks from software conferences.
 I like seeing high-quality slides alongside video of the speaker.
-[Paryleys&#8217; podcast](http://parleys.libsyn.com/rss "Parley's podcast RSS feed") is an audio only version of the talks you can watch on their site.
+[Paryleys' podcast](http://parleys.libsyn.com/rss "Parley's podcast RSS feed") is an audio only version of the talks you can watch on their site.
 Two of my favorite talks are:

   * [Flow of Change](http://www.parleys.com/display/V21Beta/Home#talk=1179649;slide=1;title=Flow%20of%20Change "by Tony Smith, European Technical Services Manager for Perforce Software") which discusses managing change in source control systems